dbdagroup7/-CitiBike-Demand-Optimization/README.md

   <b>Figure:</b> Star-Schema Based Data Model
 </p>

-### Why We Used a Star Schema ?
-- We designed our data model using a star schema because it provides the best balance between performance, scalability, and   analytical clarity for large, time-series data like CitiBike trips.
-With a single central fact table and clearly defined dimension tables, star schema ensures fast query performance, accurate aggregations, and simple, intuitive analysis in Power BI.

-The Real Reasoning:
-### 1.Our Data Is Analytical, Not Transactional

-- “Our use case is analytics and decision-making, not transactional updates.”

-- We are analyzing:
-  - Trip counts
-  - Usage patterns
-  - Weather impact
-  - User behavior

-- Not inserting/updating individual records
-- Star schema is purpose-built for analytics (OLAP).

-### 2.Central Fact, Multiple Dimensions Fit Our Problem Perfectly
-- Our model naturally fits:
-  - Fact table → fact_trips
-  - Measures: trips, duration, rush hour, stress
-  - Dimensions:
-      - Date
-      - Station
-      - Member type
-      - Bike type
-      - Temperature
-It is not forced design — it’s natural design.

-### 3.Performance Was a Major Driver
-- We are working with large datasets coming from s3, so query performance was critical.
-- Star schema helps because:
-   - Fewer joins
-   - Simple joins (dimension → fact)
-   - Efficient columnar compression (VertiPaq)

-Faster DAX evaluation
-- This directly solved:
-   - Slow visuals
-   - Long refresh times
-   - Aggregation delays

-### 4.Avoided Complex Relationships and Ambiguity
-- Star schema eliminates many-to-many relationships and ambiguous filter paths.
-- Why this matters:
-  - Accurate totals
-  - No double counting
-  - Predictable filter behavior
-  - Cleaner DAX

-### 5.Simpler for Visualization & Collaboration
-- Star schema makes the model easier to understand and use, especially for visualization teams.
-- Benefits:
-  - Clear fields
-  - No confusing joins
-  - Faster development
-  - Lower error rate
+## 8. Why We Used a Star Schema

+The data model was designed using a star schema to achieve high performance, scalability, and analytical clarity for large, time-series CitiBike data.
+With a single central fact table and well-defined dimensions, the star schema enables fast queries, accurate aggregations, and intuitive analysis in Power BI.

+### Key Reasons

+- **Analytics-Focused Use Case:**
+  The project is built for analysis and decision-making (trip trends, user behavior, weather impact), not transactional updates, making star schema ideal for OLAP workloads.

+- **Natural Data Fit:**
+  A central `fact_trips` table with dimensions such as date, station, member type, bike type, and temperature aligns naturally with the problem domain.

+- **Performance Optimization:**
+  Star schema reduces join complexity, improves columnar compression, and enables faster query execution and DAX evaluation, directly improving dashboard performance.

+- **Clean & Accurate Analytics:**
+  Eliminates many-to-many relationships and ambiguous filter paths, ensuring correct totals, no double counting, and predictable filter behavior.

+- **Ease of Visualization & Collaboration:**
+  Simple structure makes the model easy to understand, reduces errors, and accelerates dashboard development.

+Overall, the star schema provides a robust, scalable foundation for high-performance analytics and BI reporting.

+---

+## 9. Infrastructure as Code (Terraform) & CI/CD

+### Infrastructure as Code (Terraform)
+- Terraform manages AWS infrastructure including S3 buckets, IAM roles, Glue jobs, workflows, and crawlers
+- Infrastructure changes are applied automatically based on updates to Terraform code, ensuring consistency and repeatability

+### CI/CD Pipeline (GitHub Actions)
+- Separate pipelines are implemented for Terraform infrastructure and Glue ETL scripts
+- Path-based triggers ensure independent execution for infrastructure changes and ETL code updates
+- Glue scripts are validated, deployed to Amazon S3, and Glue workflows are triggered safely
+- Manual pipeline triggers are supported for controlled infrastructure deployments

+Together, Terraform and CI/CD provide a **fully automated, reliable, and production-aligned data pipeline**.

 ---